aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/cvp-authentication.md

 ## Cloudvision as a Service authentication

-This authentication method leverage a __user token__ to first get from your CVaaS instance.
-Then, instruct ansible to use token instead of username and password authentication
+This authentication method uses a __user token__ that has to be generated on the CVaaS UI.
+See [How to generate service account tokens](#how-to-generate-service-account-tokens) for the token generation steps.
+Then, ansible can be instructed to use the token instead of username and password authentication method.

 ```yaml
 # Default Ansible variables for authentication